 - Let Him deal with us on His terms and His timetable.

-In today's session, we will talk about the 3rd step to spiritual maturity, the condition that permits intimacy to take place, and that is:
+In this session we will talk about the 3rd step to spiritual maturity, the condition that permits intimacy to take place, and that is:

 A simple life promotes intimacy with God.
 In the book, "So You Want to be Like Christ", Chuck Swindoll lists five sources of mind/life clutter common to the 21st Century lifestyle: